manisha408/Manisha/README.md

 • State: represent data of an object.

 • Behavior: represent the behavior of an object  such as deposit , withdraw etc.

-• Identify:
+• Identify: object identify is typically implemented via a unique ID.
+The value of the id is not visible to the external user.

+            * PROGRAMMING CONCEPT *

+Structure of Java Program

+Structure of a Java program is the standard format released by language developer to the industry programmer .
+Sun Micro System has prescibed the following structure of java programmer for developing for java application.